jruby/jrubyfx/openjfx-notes.md

 # OpenJFX

-OpenJFX used was prebuilt library downloaded from [https://gluonhq.com/products/javafx/](https://gluonhq.com/products/javafx/) as that is referred by [https://openjfx.io](https://openjfx.io) download link.
+OpenJFX used was pre-built library downloaded from [https://gluonhq.com/products/javafx/](https://gluonhq.com/products/javafx/) as that is referred by [https://openjfx.io](https://openjfx.io) download link.

+## Limitation

+It is limited by the pre-built OpenJFX class file was compiled by Java 11

 The patch is tested on two OSes:
 * Linux Mint 19.3 Tricia x86\_64, kernel 5.3.0-51-generic